030/n3dr/README.md

 #### Upload non maven files

-It is possible to upload non maven files like deb files as well by setting the maven option to false, e.g. `-m=false`.
+It is possible to upload non maven files like deb files as well by setting the artifactType option to the repository type, e.g. `-t=apt`.
 Note that the folder name that contains the files should match the repository name.

 ### "Clone" a Nexus3 repository